-- Do not pitch in a position in which your outfit will obstruct other people. - Try to choose an area that is dry, reasonably level and preferably on hard standing ground. - If you have no alternative but to pitch on a slope, ensure that you are facing down the slope for when you leave. - It is good practice to chock the wheels of the caravan when parked on a slope even when the caravan brakes are applied.
+- Do not pitch in a position in which your outfit will obstruct other people. - Try to choose an area that is dry, reasonably level and preferably with a hard base. - If you have no alternative but to pitch on a slope, ensure that you are facing down the slope for when you leave. - It is good practice to chock the wheels of the caravan when parked on a slope even when the caravan brakes are applied. - 1.
+Fully apply the caravan handbrake. - 2.
+Unclasp and lower the jockey wheel to the ground. - 3.
+Re-clamp it in this position. - 4.
+Pull the stabiliser lever up as far as it will go, open the coupling handle and lift the AKS 3004 from the towball.
+With larger nose loads, coupling and uncoupling can be made easier by using the jockey wheel to assist lifting.